vanhtuan0409/sample-docker-app/sample-keycloak/README.md

 - Adding 1 new Client:
   - Each client represent an app that will integrate with Keycloak.
 For example: logs, k8s dashboard, moltres, ....
 So you need to create a difference client for each app

+- Changing `Client/Access Type` to `confidential` then Save
+  - `Credentials` tab will appear after saved

 ### Previous issues

 #### Keycloak failed to connect MySQL